sheyll/extensible-effects-concurrent/README.md

 ### Modeling an Application with Processes

-The fundamental approach to modelling applications in Erlang is based on the concept of concurrent, communicating processes, without shared state.
+The fundamental approach to modelling applications in Erlang is based on the concept of concurrent, communicating processes.

+The mental model of the programming framework regards objects as **processes** with an isolated internal state.

 **`Processes`** are at the center of that contraption.
-All *actions* happens in processes, and all *interactions* happen via messages sent between processes.
+All *actions* happen in processes, and all *interactions* happen via messages sent between processes.

 This is called **Message Passing Concurrency**;